Balance of Power Chart

 Market Sentiment Indicators

-In this article we will discuss the most popular indicators of market sentiment, used by traders and investors in the financial markets.
+This article will discuss the most popular indicators of market sentiment used by traders and investors in financial markets.

 Let’s start with a definition.
-Market sentiment indicators are graphical or digital indicators, the main purpose of which is to show what kind of opinion a group of people has regarding the current state of the market, the business environment or any other phenomenon.
-Sentiment indicators seek to quantify how various factors, such as unemployment, inflation, macroeconomic conditions, and policies influence the future behavior / evolution of a phenomenon.
+Sentiment indicators are graphical or numerical tools that show how a group of people feel about the state of the market, business environment, and other processes or phenomena.
+These indicators quantify the effect of various factors, such as unemployment, inflation, and macroeconomic conditions and policies, on the behavior or development of a process or phenomenon.

-If we talk about the sentiment indicators in relation to the financial markets, it should be noted, that they show the general mood, or, in other words, the degree of consensus of market participants regarding the future behavior of price of a financial instrument.
+When discussing sentiment indicators in relation to financial markets, it’s important to note that they reflect the overall sentiment or, in other words, the consensus among market participants regarding the current price movement of a financial instrument.

-What are the practical benefits of evaluating market sentiment?
+What are the practical benefits of assessing market sentiment?

-For example, when bullish sentiment dominates the market, it means that the majority of market participants either have already opened or are preparing to open long positions because they believe that the price will rise further.
-Accordingly, when bearish sentiment dominates the market, it means that the majority of market participants either have already opened or are preparing to open short positions because they believe that the price will fall further.
+For example, a bullish market means that most participants have opened or are preparing to open long positions because they believe the price will continue to rise.
+Conversely, when bearish sentiment prevails, the majority of market participants have opened or are preparing to open short positions because they believe the price will fall further.

-However, as you know, the trees do not grow to the sky, or, in other words, the market can not be a situation where all players are buyers or sellers.
-Therefore, at the first sign of extreme bullish or extreme bearish sentiment, trader should think about protecting as yet unrealized profits, and possibly opening a new position in anticipation of a change in trend.
-Key market reversals tend to occur at times when most of the financial analysts and consultants (60% or more) are bullish or bearish.
-In other words, at the time when the vast majority of market participants have acknowledged the presence of trend and wants to join it, comes the end of this trend.
+However, as you know, it’s impossible for all market participants to be either buyers or sellers.
+Therefore, when extreme bullish or bearish sentiment emerges, traders should consider protecting their unrealized profits and possibly opening a position in anticipation of a trend change.
+Key market reversals tend to occur when 60% or more of financial analysts and advisors are bullish or bearish.
+In other words, once the vast majority of market participants recognize a trend and want to join it, that trend is coming to an end.

-On the other hand, as we know, most of the time (estimates vary from ⅔ to ¾), the market stays in a state of consolidation or mild bullish or mild bearish trend.
-For this reason, in terms of market sentiment, the situations where a neutral or mixed sentiment (ie neutral-bullish, neutral-bearish or equally distributed) are more common in the market.
-In such market situations, the tactic of a trader is to identify a stronger group of players (bulls or bears) at the moment of exit from consolidation, join it and trade in accordance with the rules of his strategy in the direction of the dominant trend.
+On the other hand, as is well known, most of the time—according to various estimates, between two-thirds and three-quarters—the market is in a state of consolidation or exhibiting a weak bullish or bearish trend.
+For this reason, situations in which market participants’ sentiment is neutral or mixed (i.e., neutral-bullish, neutral-bearish, or equally distributed) are more common.
+In such market situations, a trader’s strategy is to identify the strongest group of players (bulls or bears) and, when the market exits the consolidation phase, join them.
+Then, they trade according to their strategy in the direction of the dominant trend.

-By what means can market sentiment be measured?
-At present, we know a lot of different types of market sentiment indicators.
-Moreover, in each market, whether it is the stock market, futures market or Forex market, traders and investors apply sentiment indicators unique to these markets.
+How can market sentiment be measured?
+Currently, there are several different types of market sentiment indicators.
+Furthermore, each market—be it the stock market, commodity futures market, or Forex market—uses indicators specific to its own market.

-Below on the slide is the diagram which represents the balance of power within the segment of major currency pairs (FX Majors).
+The diagram below represents the balance of power within the major currency pairs segment (FX Majors).

 Market Sentiment (FX Majors)

-Likewise this chart, if necessary it is possible to determine the balance of power of market participants within the following segments of the global market: cross-rates of major currencies, precious metals, energies, crypto-currencies, grains, meats, US bonds, US stock indices, shares of individual companies in a given market sector.
+Similarly, this chart allows one to determine the balance of power among market participants within the following global market segments: cross rates of major currencies, precious metals, energy, cryptocurrencies, grains, meats, U.S. bonds, U.S. stock indices, and shares of individual companies in a given market sector.

 After analyzing the power balance of market participants within the selected market segment and after determining the financial instrument which shows a noticeable advantage of bullish or bearish sentiment and provides a good opportunity for a trade, it remains to determine the technical parameters of the trade.
 In other words, it remains to determine the optimal levels for the position opening and closing, that could provide an acceptable level of risk and attractive P/L ratio.

-In conclusion, it should be noted that the indicators of market sentiment do not give accurate signals as to when to open a position.
-The fact that the indicator of market sentiment reaches its extreme value does not mean that the trader must immediately start looking for opportunities to buy or sell.
-Indicators of market sentiment should be considered as supporting tools, indicating the preferred direction of the transaction.
-They can be used to decide whether it is appropriate to look for opportunities to go Long or Short, but will never tell you when to open a position.
-This question must be resolved with the help of traditional tools of technical and fundamental analysis.
-It should also be noted that the indicators of market sentiment are most effective on daily charts and larger time frames.
+In conclusion, it should be noted that market sentiment indicators do not provide precise signals for opening a position.
+Reaching an extreme value does not mean that traders should immediately start looking for opportunities to buy or sell.
+These indicators should be considered supporting tools that indicate the preferred direction of the transaction.
+They can help decide whether to look for opportunities to go long or short, but they will never tell you when to open a position.
+Traditional tools of technical and fundamental analysis must be used to answer this question.
+It should also be noted that indicators of market sentiment are most effective on daily charts and larger timeframes.

 DISCLAIMER: